toolisticon/SPI-Annotation-Processor/README.md

 	System.out.println(ExampleSpiInterfaceServiceLocator.locate().doSomething());

+It's not required to have the spiap-api dependency at runtime anymore since settings of annotations will be stored in a generated property file (stored in /META-INF/spiap/&lt;service interface fqn&gt;/&lt;service implementation fqn&gt;.properties).
-See our examples subprojects about how to use the annotations.
+See our examples subprojects for further information.

 ## Disable service implementations in the service locator
-Just add the OutOfService annotation next to the Services or Service annotation to disable the service implementation in the service locator.
+Just add the _OutOfService_ annotation next to the Services or Service annotation to disable the service implementation in the service locator.

 # Contributing